EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 My hands were tied.

-“I won’t say it twice”
+“I won’t say it twice.”

 He paused.
 “What are you going to do”

 My legs were tied.

-“Go to your room”
+“Go to your room.”

 The sound of footsteps getting farther and farther away.
 A door opened and slammed shut.

 “I know you are awake, kid.”

-“Where am I”
+“Where am I?”

 “Somewhere secret.”
 He answered.
-“Oh I almost forgot”
+“Oh I almost forgot.”

-The thing covering my eyes disappeared.
-A singular lamp lit up the room.
-There were a bunch of tools hanging on the wall.
-This place looked to be some carpenter’s workshop.
+The thing covering my eyes vanished.
+A lamp blinded my eyes struggling to adapt to the brightness.
+There were a bunch of tools hanging on the wall, hammers, saws and knives.
+It looked like some carpenter’s workshop.

-“You’re surprisingly calm for being tied up.”
-The middle aged man harrumphed.
-He looked like an older version of Finn.
+“So you are Victoria's daughter?”
+It was the captain of the guards, Finn's father.

+“Can you let me go?”
+I needed to stay calm in these scenarios.

+“Sorry little girl, but I don’t think so.”

 “What do you want?”
-I glared at him.

 “Straight to the point I see.”
 The corners of his mouth reached his eyes.

-I tried to break free from my bondage.
+Calm yourself, don’t waste your energy.

 “Ah, ah ah\!”
 He sang, wagging his finger at me.
-“Don’t waste your energy, no one has broken free before\!”
+“Don’t waste your energy, no one has broken free from those knots before\!”
 He seemed proud.

-“Does your son know about your disgusting hobby?”
-There had to be a way out of here

-“Oh he knows.
-But you are mistaken.”
+“Why are you doing this?”
+I had to buy time, where is the way out?

+“Why?
+Isn’t that obvious?”

+“What about your son?
+What would Finn think?”

 He grabbed my head.
-“It's not disgusting”

-“What?
-Chopping off their heads is not disgusting?”
-There was a familiar sickly sweet fragrance in the air mixed in with the dust.

-“They deserved it.” he stated matter-of-factly.

-“I see”, the rope was digging into my wrists, “you’re just insane.”
+“How dare you utter his name.”

+“It doesn’t matter what he thinks\!
+He just needs to be safe\!”
+His face looked just like the paintings of demons the temple liked to hang up.
+I felt a familiar scent in the dusty air.
+The rope was digging into my wrists.

+“You’re insane.”

 “Me?
 Insane?
-You tried to kill my son\!”
-His face looked like a demon.
-“You are the insane one here\!”
-Some spittle from his mouth landed on my cheek.
+You tried to kill my son\!
+You are the insane one here\!”
+Some of his spit landed on my cheek.

 “What did he do to you\!”

+What did he do?
 “It’s personal”

 “Hah\!
 Is that right?
 Personal.”
-He picked up a hammer.
+His face was devoid of emotion.

 “Then would it be personal if I paid your mother a visit?
 What was her name again, Victoria?”
-He licked his smiling lips.
-Then it went back to being a demon.
+He licked his smiling lips, then glared at the air.

 “That damn vixen\!
 Always flaunting herself everywhere she goes\!
 Who does she think she is\!”
-The hammer moved erratically around, casting shadows in the room.
+He moved his arms erratically around, making them cast long shadows in the room.

-He calmed himself.
 “That’s right, I can just pay her a visit.
 A personal one.”
+What?

 “Don’t…” I mumbled.

 He took a step closer.
 “What was that?”

 “Don’t…” He turned his ear toward me, getting closer.
 “Don’t you dare touch her\!”
 I slammed into his head with my own, falling over in the process, chair and all.
+The pain from my broken rib made my adrenaline spike.

 “You touch her and I will kill-”

-I felt the tip of his shoe digging into my gut.
+The tip of his boot dug into my gut.
 “You demon brat\!”
 I spat out blood.

-“That does it, after I’m finished with you.”
-He yanked my hair “Your pretty little mother is next.”
+“That does it, after I’m finished with you”, he yanked my hair, “your pretty little mother is next.”

 He set me back up.
 I had to get out of here, Victoria was in danger.
 I have to at least tell Gale.
-Think, there had to be a way out-
+Think, there was always a way out-

+He pulled out a small box filled with white roses.
+There were ten of them.
+He went to one of the walls, taking with him a hammer.
+He took one of the roses and placed it under my left hand.

+“What are you doing?”

-He lifted the hammer above my hands.
+He lifted his hammer, positioning it above my left hand.

-“Wait”
+“Hey wait.”

-The hammer ascended higher.
+The hammer ascended higher, above my little finger on my left hand.
 He was grinning.

 “Wait, stop\!”